ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

         that: inventory_hostname | length > 0

-Example - Unintentional Truthy Conditional
+Example - unintentional truthy conditional
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The second part of this conditional is erroneously quoted.